Ousret/pyTeliumManager/docs/classes.rst

         :rtype: Telium|None

         Auto-create a new instance of Telium.
 The device path will be inferred based on most common location.
         This won't be reliable if you have more than one emulated serial device plugged-in.
-Won't work either on NT platform.
+Does not work on NT platform.

     .. method:: ask(telium_ask)